seamusdemora/seamusdemora.github.io/GFM_FootnotesWithReturnFeature.md

 ## Adding Footnotes to GFM With a *Return<sup id="a1">[1](#f1)</sup>* Feature

 [Footnotes](https://en.wikipedia.org/wiki/Note_(typography)) are a long-lived and useful device in writing - especially so for technical writing.
 They provide a convenient means for communicating useful information to the reader without interrupting the flow of the main narrative.
-For example to cite a source for quote or a fact, or to expand an item to provide additional information.
+For example to cite a source for a direct quote, or a fact or to expand an item to provide additional information.

 However, there is this **one thing** that has always bothered me about footnotes: ***It's sometimes difficult or awkward to get back to the main narrative where the footnote appeared.*** This is particularly true in documents that are rendered online - or in some *electronic* format such as [*hypertext*](https://en.wikipedia.org/wiki/Hypertext).
 In a book, my fingers can act as an anchor to avoid losing my place in the main narrative (e.g. with *endnotes*, or in a *bibliography*).
 However, in an [electronic document](https://en.wikipedia.org/wiki/Electronic_document), the closest thing to *fingers* is the [back-button](https://www.techopedia.com/definition/27450/back-button) in my browser.